morpho-org/bundler3/README.md

 The Bundler's entrypoint is `multicall(Call[] calldata bundle)`.
 A bundle is a sequence of calls, and each call specifies an arbitrary address and arbitrary calldata.

-A contract called by the Bundler is called a Module.
+A contract called by the Bundler is called a module.

+For instance, [`EthereumModule1`](./src/ethereum/EthereumModule1.sol) contains generic as well as ethereum-specific actions.
+It must be approved by the user to e.g. transfer the initiator's assets.

+Users should not approve untrusted modules, just like they should not approve untrusted contracts in general.

-Before calling a contract, the `Bundler` stores its own caller as the `initiator`.
-Modules can access the initiator's address during bundle execution.
+Before calling a contract, the Bundler stores its own caller as the bundle's `initiator`.
+Modules can read the current initiator during bundle execution.
+This is useful to make a secure module: for instance, a module should only move funds owner by the current initiator.

 The Bundler can be called back by its most-recently-called module using `multicallFromModule(Call[] calldata bundle)`.
 This is useful for callback-based flows such as flashloans.

-Users should not call untrusted modules, just like they should not sign transactions to untrusted contracts.

-Modules such as [`EthereumModule1`](./src/ethereum/EthereumModule1.sol) contain domain-specific actions and may need to be approved by the initiator to e.g. transfer the initiator's assets.

 To minimize the number of transactions and signatures, it is preferable to use Permit2's [batch permitting](https://github.com/Uniswap/permit2/blob/main/src/AllowanceTransfer.sol#L43-L56) through `GenericModule1`'s `approve2Batch` action.